Q. What’s the county’s most valuable crop?

 Q. Are Ventura County growers switching to organic production?

-A. Not very quickly.
-There are 79 registered organic growers in the county, and they account for only 5,751 acres — about 6 percent of the farmland in cultivation.
+A. Some have.
+There are 85 registered organic growers in the county, and they account for 6,394 acres — about 6 percent of the farmland in cultivation.

 Q. Do growers use a lot of pesticides?